ozdemirozcelik/pairs-api/README.md

 $ heroku git:remote -a api-pairs-v2
 $ git push heroku main
 ````

+To enable PostgreSQL in your Heroku account:
+- go to Resources in your Heroku account and install 'Heroku Postgres'
+- go to Settings->Config Vars and you will see 'DATABASE_URL'
+- copy 'DATABASE_URL' value which should look like 'postgres://sdfyebdbfbf..'
+- add a new system variable 'DATABASE_URL_SQLALCHEMY' and paste the value
+- change 'postgre' to 'postgresql' and save, it should look like: 'postgresql://sdfyebdbfbf..'

 See the links below to add CORS headers to the proxied request:

 https://github.com/Rob--W/cors-anywhere